Part One: The end

-Folding my arms, "My name is Hermione Granger.
+I fold my arms.
+"My name is Hermione Granger.
 I'm the smartest witch alive and men want me."

-Ginny nods with conviction and drops her hands, "Smile like you mean it," she flashes one bright grin of her own.
+Ginny nods with conviction and drops her hands.
+"Now, smile like you mean it."
+And she flashes one bright grin of her own.

-So, now, I'm saying goodbye to everything, discarding my old life along with the person I've been for the last three years.
+I'm saying goodbye to everything, discarding my old life along with the person I've been for the last three years.
 All of it must go in order for me to move on: my job, my apartment, him.
 I'm starting over.
-This is the hardest and the most mature decision I've ever made in my 21 years of life.
-One that I'm taking it in stride, even though I don't want to…even though it's hard as hell.
+This is the hardest and the most mature decision I've ever made in my twenty-one years of life.
+One that I'm taking it in stride, even though I don't want to-even though it's hard as hell.

 "Are you going to come back in or stare past me for another ten minutes?"
 Ginny asks, breaking into the thoughts running rampant in my head, hands on her hips.

-She's out to do some serious head-turning tonight for sure because she looks wonderful in her black, form-fitted, mid-thigh length dress robes, dangly earrings, heels, and her red hair pinned up with curled tendrils falling.
+She's out to do some serious head-turning tonight for sure because she looks wonderful in her short, form-fitted black dress robes.
+She has dangly earrings, heels, and her red hair pinned up with curled tendrils falling.

 "I'll be in there really soon."
 I offer an assuring smile.

-Heaving a great sigh, "I know, I know," I take a deep breath because I do know everything she's talking about, and then I smile again, "You go on in, I'll be right behind you, okay?"
+I heave a great sigh.
+"I know, I know."
+And I take a deep breath because I do know everything she's talking about.
+I paste a smile on my face.
+It doesn't reach my eyes, but that's all I can muster.
+"You go on in, I'll be right behind you, okay?"

-Ginny smiles as best as she can, "All right," and her last words before leaving are, "but stop thinking about him."
+Ginny smiles as best as she can in return.
+"All right, but stop thinking about him."